olipayne/MMM-Tado-ThermoStats/README.md

 ## Installation

-In your terminal, go to your MagicMirror's Module folder:
+In your terminal, go to your MagicMirror's Module directory:
 ````
 cd ~/MagicMirror/modules
 ````